benchristel/refactoring-workshop/cli-client/README.md

   out of the file.
 What are the pros and cons of each?
 - How easy will it be for future maintainers of your library to understand the implementation?
-- How easy will it be for developers who use your library to test code that calls it?
+- How easy will it be for app developers who use your library to test code that calls it?
 - How confident are you that your code is correct?
 What could you change to increase that confidence?
 - Test frameworks often run tests in parallel to cut down